 When competitions are programmed to be back-to-back, we refer to them as being seasonal, with typically 3 SEASONS per year.)

-Within each COMPETITION, TEAMS are allocated into equivalent skill levels groups, graded from A (Experienced) through to D (Begineer).
-Each group is assigned an unique DIVISION name, along with its specific allocated GRADE (A-D).
+Within each COMPETITION, TEAMS are allocated into equivalent skill levels groups, graded from A (Experienced) through to D (Beginner).
+Each group is assigned a unique DIVISION name, along with its specific allocated GRADE (A-D).

 Teams are typically made up of 6 or more players.
-Each team has a nominated "Captain", who is responsible to ensure that all team fees are paid prior to the start of the first game each week.
-The Captain shoudl also ensure all team members are aware and abide by the TTVGA rules and bylaws.
+Each team has a nominated "Captain", who is responsible to ensure that all team fees are paid before the start of the first game each week.
+The Captain should also ensure all team members are aware and abide by the TTVGA rules and bylaws.

-Its the responsbility of each player within a team to monitor the TTGVA web site for the details of their matches (time and court) each week.
-Each team player must also ensure that they pay their respective game fees to the Captain before the start of each match so they can be forwarded to the office prior to the start of the first game.
-Delays will result is late start of games and penalties if necessary.
+Its the responsibility of each player within a team to monitor the TTGVA web site for the details of their matches (time and court) each week.
+Each team player must also ensure that they pay their respective game fees to the Captain before the start of each match so they can be forwarded to the office before the start of the first game.
+Delays will result in the late start of games and penalties may be applied.

-Match duration is 50 minutes with a 10 minute warm up.
-Multiple games are played within this timed period, with the first starting promptly after the warm up period.
+Match duration is 50 minutes with a 10-minute warm-up.
+Multiple sets are played within this timed period, with the first starting promptly after the warm-up period.
 All members of the team should be ready to play at the beginning of the first game.

 Our social competition substitution rules, whilst based on the International Volleyball rules, have been extended and are defined within the TTGVA Bylaws.

-For non-final rounds, matches are all time limited.
+For non-final rounds, matches are all time-limited.
 Premiership points are achieved upon the result of each match.
 Typically, each game is scored as being first to 25, leading by 2.
-To win the game in play at the end of the timed period the score must have reached at least 15 points and the wiining team must lead by 2.
+To win the game in play at the end of the timed period the score must have reached at least 15 points and the winning team must lead by 2.
 If no team reaches 15, then the last game is ignored.